Lewis Linn McArthur: Early life

 Lewis McArthur was born on March 18, 1843, in Portsmouth, Virginia.
 His father was a US naval officer and hydrologist, Lieutenant Commander William Pope McArthur, and his mother was Mary Stone (Young) McArthur.
-McArthur's father died at sea in 1850 while returning from a U.S. Coast and Geodetic Survey mission to survey the Oregon Coast.
+McArthur's father died at sea in 1850 while returning from a United States Coast Survey mission to survey the Oregon Coast.
 His father was the nephew of Missouri Senator Lewis F. Linn.
 Lewis McArthur grew up in Portsmouth and Baltimore, Maryland.
-He attended Dickinson College in Carlisle, Pennsylvania, but did not graduate.
-He transferred and completed his degree at Brown University in Providence, Rhode Island.
-In Rhode Island he passed the bar in 1864; he moved to Oregon to set up a practice in the developing state.
+He attended Dickinson College in Carlisle, Pennsylvania, in the class of 1861.
+He was briefly imprisoned in Washington as a Confederate spy in 1861, but was released in 1862.
+He was admitted to the bar in York County, Maine in 1864, and later that year he moved to Oregon to set up a practice in the developing state.

 Once in Oregon, Mcarthur began working for various newspapers in Eastern Oregon before founding the Bedrock Democrat in 1870 at Baker City.
 He was the first city recorder for Umatilla, Oregon, after its incorporation.
 During this time, McArthur conducted some mining and also practiced law.